-- HIST 500, Seminar (No credits, pass/fail).
-Required for new GTA's and offered each fall semester. - HIST 502, Public History and Material Culture (3 cr.).
-Advanced readings and discussion in the practice of public history, including oral history, historic preservation, and museum studies.
+- HIST 502, Public History and Material Culture (3 cr.).
+Advanced readings and discussion in the practice of public history, including oral history, historic preservation, and museum studies. - HIST 503, History of America Before 1860 (3 cr.).

-and museum studies.

-- HIST 503, History of America Before 1860 (3 cr.).
-Required.
 Topics in the social, cultural, economic, and political history of Early America in the Atlantic World. - HIST 504, Topics in Environmental History (3 cr.).
-Advanced readings and discussion in environmental history.

-• HIST 505, U.S. History 1860 to Present (3 cr.).
-Required.
-Graduate research and analysis of important issues in recent American history.

-• HIST 506, Topics in the History of Science, Technology, and Society (3 cr.).
-Advanced readings and discussion in the history of science, technology, and society.

-- HIST 507, Historical Writing (3 cr.).
+Advanced readings and discussion in environmental history. - HIST 505, U.S. History 1860 to Present (3 cr.).
+Required for MA if focusing on US History.
+Graduate research and analysis of important issues in recent American history. - HIST 506, Topics in the History of Science, Technology, and Society (3 cr.).
+Advanced readings and discussion in the history of science, technology, and society. - HIST 507, Historical Writing (3 cr.).
 Advanced seminar in contemporary historiography, historical theory, and narrative style. - HIST 508, Historical Preservation (3 cr.).
 Advanced seminar in historical preservation - HIST 512, Topics in World History (3 cr.).
-Required.
-Examination of topics of current scholarly concern in history other than that of the United States.

-- HIST 513, Topics in Social and Cultural History (3 cr.).
+Required for MA.
+Examination of topics

+- of current scholarly concern in history other than that of the United States. - HIST 513, Topics in Social and Cultural History (3 cr.).
 Examination of topics of current scholarly concern in social and cultural history. - HIST 515, The American West (3 cr.).
 Directed readings and analysis of major problems in the history of the American West. - HIST 540, Historical Methods (3 cr.).
-Required.
+Required for MA.
 Consideration of historical thinking, the uses of evidence, and historical methodology. - HIST 575, Professional Paper (1-4 cr., may be repeated; not to exceed 6 cr. total).
 A research or professional paper or project dealing with a topic in the field. - HIST 589, Graduate Consultation (3 cr.).
-This course may only be used by students who have completed all of their course work (and thesis, if on a thesis plan) but who need additional faculty time or help.

-- HIST 590, Master's Thesis (1-10 cr., may be repeated) - HIST 591, Special Topics (1-4 cr., may be repeated, not to exceed 12 cr. total).
-Course for which there is a particular one time need, or given on a trial basis to determine acceptability and demand before requesting a regular course number. - HIST 592, Individual Problems (1-3 cr., may be repeated, not to exceed 6 cr. total).
+This course may only be used by students who have completed all of their course work (and thesis, if on a thesis plan) but who need additional faculty time or help. - HIST 590, Master's Thesis (1-10 cr., may be repeated). - HIST 591, Special Topics (1-4 cr., may be repeated, not to exceed 12 cr. total).
+Course for which there is a particular one-time need or given on a trial basis to determine acceptability and demand before requesting a regular course number. - HIST 592, Individual Problems (1-3 cr., may be repeated, not to exceed 6 cr. total).
 Directed research and study on an individual basis. - HIST 598, Internship (2-12 cr.).
 An individual assignment arranged with an agency, business, or other organization to provide guided experience in the field. - HIST 689, Doctoral Reading and Research (3-5 cr., maximum 15).
 For PhD dissertation. - History 690, Doctoral Thesis (1-10 cr., no maximum).

-Up to nine credits of 400-level courses may also be taken for graduate credit with approval of the student's committee.
+Up to nine credits of 400-level courses or graduate courses in other disciplines may also be taken for graduate credit with approval of the student's committee or the Director of Graduate Studies.